xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractcodelinetype/highlights.md

+Array of syntax highlighting elements within the code line.

 ## Signature

 ```typescript
 highlights?: HighlightDataModel[] | undefined;
 ```

+## Remarks

+Contains highlight elements that provide syntax colouring information for different parts of the code line.
+Each highlight element specifies a highlight class (such as keyword, comment, or string literal) and the corresponding text content to be styled.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>